Confusing UI and limited search capabilities halted editorial momentum

 At the onset of their digital transformation, Fitch Ratings defined how to support better internal user experiences — which meant discussing what wasn’t working.
 Internal users reported a lack of site sophistication across the board.
 Most specifically, their current content solution offered little support for promotional efforts, frequently dropped newsletter opt-ins and mixed-up editorial and product offerings more often than not.
 While these issues caused headaches for almost everyone on the Fitch Rating team, they were the most disruptive to the developers and content creators tasked with ironing out these errors.

 Publishing speed was another pain point.
 With a system slow to compile and a rigid interface, Fitch Ratings struggled to scale despite paying top dollar for its legacy CMS-tied code.
 “We live in a very media-driven world.
 We produce top-quality videos, webinars, podcasts, interactive content and knew we’d need a more robust, flexible platform to support that,” said Peter.
 “We needed a structure that was contextual and interest-driven.”

 Key to content migration: Starting small with a proof of concept

 After Appnovation and Fitch Ratings determined additional platform needs, they married those with predetermined ones.
 The new platform would have to be able to gather analytics and publish large masses of content (upwards of half a million articles, all with compliance requirements) from different sources, including backend systems and live feeds.

 John and the rest of the Appnovation team suggested implementing a modern architecture with a content solution like Contentful.
 And, although the company felt sure Contentful was up to the challenge, it began with a proof of concept just to be sure.
 The company launched small reports, validated their results and adjusted for the next release.

-“Contentful really is a core component of the solution.
-We can have a clear model of the content structure that’s divorced from the presentation and allows us to reuse that content as necessary,” noted John.
+“Contentful allows us to have a clear model of the content structure that’s separate from the presentation.
+This allows us to reuse that content as needed.
+It really is a core component of the solution," noted Phil.
 While Storybook led the new website's frontend design, Contentful’s modularity and support for reuse streamlined the design process.

 Why Contentful was the ideal platform